marcoverpas/Leeds_lectures_2026/README.md

 Stock-flow consistent (SFC) models describe the economy as a set of **sectors** (households, firms, banks, government, and so on) whose balance sheets and mutual transactions are recorded, without gaps, in a system of accounting matrices.
 Rooted in the national accounts and the flow of funds ([Godley and Lavoie, 2007](#references)), they integrate the *real* and the *financial* sides of the economy in one consistent whole: every expenditure is someone's income, and every financial asset is someone else's liability.

  The framework rests on four accounting principles - **flow consistency**, **stock consistency**, **stock-flow consistency**, and **quadruple book-keeping** - which together guarantee that nothing appears from, or vanishes into, nowhere.
 In practice each model is built around two tables: a **balance-sheet matrix** (the stocks each sector owns and owes) and a **transactions-flow matrix** (the payments between sectors and the changes in stocks they imply).
-Both are *watertight*: every column sums to zero, and every financial-asset row sums to zero; a real-asset row (e.g. fixed capital) instead sums to the economy's net worth.
+Both are *watertight*: every column sums to zero, and every financial-asset row sums to zero.
+A real-asset row (e.g. fixed capital) instead sums to the economy's net worth.
 The transactions-flow matrix has the schematic form below, where a minus sign is a use of funds (an outflow) and a plus sign a source (an inflow):

  |                    | Households | Firms  | Government | Row sum |
  |:-------------------|:----------:|:------:|:----------:|:-------:|